 For decades, diet fads have come and gone at a rapid pace.
-While some diets, such as the Paleo Diet, remain en vogue, others have fallen by the wayside, like the Atkins Diet.
+While some diets, such as the Paleo Diet or Vegan Diet, remain en vogue, others have fallen by the wayside, like the Atkins Diet or DASH diet.
 Out of all diet strategies, Intermittent Fasting is one of the most effective tools for both losing weight and keeping Insulin Levels in check.

 If you're looking to lose weight or you are currently at risk for Type-2 Diabetes, Intermittent Fasting is a highly useful tool at your disposal.
 Even if you are presently at a healthy weight, Intermittent Fasting can still provide real benefits to your long-term health, even without changing the content of your diet!
 Intermittent Fasting is also effective at controlling the symptoms of Type-2 Diabetes.